 We will focus on the acquisition, ownership, operation and development of self storage facilities and activities relating to this type of property.
 Self storage refers to properties that offer do-it-yourself, month-to-month storage space rental for personal or business use.
-According to the Self Storage Association's Self Storage Industry Fact Sheet, the self storage industry in the United States consists of approximately 2.2 billion rentable square feet at approximately 46,500 facilities (where self storage is the primary source of revenue).
+According to the Self Storage Association's Self Storage Industry Fact Sheet, the self storage industry in the United States consists of approximately 2.3 billion rentable square feet at approximately 49,940 facilities (where self storage is the primary source of revenue).
 The industry is highly fragmented, comprised mainly of local operators and a few national owners and operators, including, we believe, only four publicly traded self storage REITs.
 We believe the following factors will allow us to achieve market penetration, name recognition and national brand awareness and loyalty in the self storage industry, which will result in greater economies of scale:

-- the size and diversification of our self storage portfolio, which, as of December 31, 2011, consisted of 91 properties in 17 states and Canada with approximately 60,140 units and approximately 7.5 million square feet; - the management team of our Advisor and Property Manager which, in addition to our executive officers, includes regional and district property management professionals and on-site property management personnel; and - our self storage branding strategy whereby we intend to re-brand every self storage facility under the "SmartStop® Self Storage" brand over the next several years, our call center which provides access to information regarding our self storage facilities, and our new customer-friendly and mobile phone-friendly self storage website, www.smartstopselfstorage.com, which allows potential self storage customers to locate available units at any of our properties.
+- the size and diversification of our self storage portfolio, which, as of December 31, 2012, consisted of 110 properties in 17 states and Canada with approximately 70,190 units and approximately 9.2 million square feet; - the management team of our Advisor and Property Manager which, in addition to our executive officers, includes regional and district property management professionals and on-site property management personnel; - our self storage branding strategy whereby we intend to re-brand every self storage facility we acquire under the "SmartStop® Self Storage" brand and our call center which provides access to information regarding our self storage facilities; and our integrated marketing strategy for our online, phone and walk-in customers, which includes our customer-friendly and mobile-friendly self storage website, allowing potential customers to locate available units at any of our properties.
+Also, our web marketing tools, pay-per-click campaign (to generate leads and improve brand recognition), search engine optimization process to obtain a dominant position in browser listings and our social media campaigns provide us with a technological edge over competitors.